Step By Step Tutorial

-For example, below is the storyline of Houdini’s secret room (which, by the way, is a ready to play escape room kit that you can play right away).
+For example, you can check the storyline of Houdini’s secret room (which, by the way, is a ready-to-play escape room kit that you can play right away).

 I guess you’re thinking “well I am not a novelist, how could I make this kind of story?”
 Don’t worry my friend, I am sure you can do it, just unleash your hidden creativity and follow these few steps: